opendroid-project/docs/wiki/Crave_Signing.md

    - `KEY_ENCRYPTION_PASSWORD`: Password used to decrypt the key password.
    - `BKEY_ID`: Backblaze B2 application key ID.
    - `BAPP_KEY`: Backblaze B2 application key.
+**Note :** These variables can also directly be specified in yaml file.

 ### Setting Environment Variables